ward/run/_posts/2018-05-27-20km-door-brussel.md

 We reach the end of the boulevard around the 6 km point and turn into Terkamerenbos.
 I notice my GPS distance and the race signage already disagree on the distance.
-I blamed it on the tunnels and decided I would ignoring the "average pace" field of my watch in favour of doing some calculations using my total time and the race signage.
+I blame it on the tunnels and decide I will ignore the "average pace" field of my watch in favour of doing some calculations using my total time and the race signage.
 I do not have that information here, so the GPS laps are all that are mentioned here.
-Either way, I come still a bit too quickly through 6 km as well.
+Perhaps I should have started pressing the lap button when I saw signs.
+Either way, I am still a bit too quickly through 6 km as well.

 > Kilometres four, five, and six: 4:45, 4:41, 4:24.